GabeScott/standard-works-vault/General Conference/1987 October - Follow the Brethren.md

 # Follow the Brethren

-*By L. Aldin Porter - Of the First Quorum of the Seventy*
+By Elder L. Aldin Porter - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1987 General Conference*